 A ordinance was soon passed prohibiting the construction of any new cemeteries.
 The conditions of the existing cemeteries were still a problem, so those were evicted from the city limits in 1914.
 In defense of this legislation, Mayor Jim Rolph said “The duty of government is more to the living than to the dead.”

 Workers exhume bodies from the Odd Fellows Cemetery, Dec.
 26, 1933.
 This is now the location of the Rossi Playground.
-The Columbarium can be seen in the background.
+The Columbarium in the background still stand today.

 According to filmmaker Trina Lopez, while many of the smaller cemeteries cleared out early, the “Big Four” cemeteries (Odd Fellows, Masonic, Laurel Hill, and Calvary) were mired in legal battles for some time.
-The process of moving those graves finally began in the early 1930s and was completed in 1947.
+The process of moving those graves began in the 1920s and was completed in 1947.

 New vaults in Colma’s Holy Cross Cemetery await human remains from Calvary c.1920